 Year after year, BOTOX remains the most popular anti-aging treatment in the world.
-It’s no wonder why: It gives you the power to smooth away lines and wrinkles for months at a time with just a few quick injections.
+It’s no wonder: BOTOX gives you the power to smooth away lines and wrinkles for months at a time with just a few quick injections.
 But what happens if you use BOTOX for years?
 Does repeating these treatments have any implications for your appearance or your health?

-As you explore the possibilities of BOTOX here is what you need to know about its long-term effects.
+As you explore the possibilities of smoothing wrinkles with nonsurgical treatments, here is what you need to know about the long-term effects of BOTOX.